Our Flag Means Death: Viewership

 Our Flag Means Death debuted to popular acclaim and ranks among the top three most watched comedy series premieres in HBO Max history.
 Audience demand for the series more than tripled during the three weeks between the premiere and the finale, making Our Flag Means Death the most popular show on HBO Max, the biggest new series in the U.S., and the 11th most in-demand show in the world.
-The series unseated The Book of Boba Fett, which had previously claimed the top spot for three months.
+The series unseated The Book of Boba Fett, which had previously dominated the charts for three months.
 It remained the most in-demand breakout series across all streaming platforms for seven consecutive weeks until it was dethroned by the premiere of Star Trek: Strange New Worlds.
 A week later, Our Flag Means Death regained the top spot.
-The series ended the year as HBO Max’s 5th overall most popular show and the 2nd most in-demand series among young adult viewers across all platforms.
+The series went on to become the 2nd most in-demand series among young adult viewers across all platforms.

-The second season debuted to higher demand and outperformed HBO staple series.
-It reached nearly 45 times the average series demand in its first 10 days, surpassing audience demand for the third seasons of The Righteous Gemstones and Succession.
-It peaked at nearly 60 times the average series demand by mid-October, suggesting that viewership continued to grow as the season aired.
-The new season became Max's #1 show and spent a total of 6 weeks in the streaming service's top 10.
-According to weekly viewership data published by Whip Media, the second season consistently ranked among the top 10 most watched streaming series in the U.S. during its run.
-In a November 2023 interview with TV Insider, series star Rhys Darby commented on the second season's viewership, stating “people [are] watching it, and it's rating really high."
-By the end of 2023, Our Flag Means Death was the most popular Max Original and the third most popular Max series behind The Last of Us and Succession.
+The second season debuted to even higher demand, reaching the #1 spot on Max upon its release and spending a total of 6 weeks in the service's Top 10.
+It reached nearly 45 times the average series demand in its first 10 days, outperforming the third seasons of HBO staple series The Righteous Gemstones and Succession.
+It became the most popular LGBTQIA+ series in both the U.S. and U.K. after audience demand peaked at nearly 60 times the average demand for the second season finale.
+The Wall Street Journal reported the series "closed out its second season with a bigger fan following than it started with" and "ranks within the top 1% of all television series".
+In a November 2023 interview with TV Insider, series star Rhys Darby commented on the second season's viewership, stating "people [are] watching it, and it's rating really high."Our Flag Means Death became the most popular Max Original and the 3rd most popular series on Max in 2023, ranking behind The Last of Us and Succession.
 The success of the second season elevated the series to flagship status at Max, resulting in the launch of official merchandise sold through the HBO Shop.